First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

 How it all started

-When I was 25 years old a friend told me that I should start organising networking trainings.
-Of course, I asked her why she suggested this?
+12 Years ago a friend told me that I should start organising professional networking trainings.
+I asked her why she suggested this?
 She told me that what I was doing all the time was something a lot of people didn’t get and were, therefore, missing valuable work and business opportunities.
-At that time I was often bringing groups of people together, asking interesting people I found online for a coffee and I was always connecting people I knew because of job or business purposes.
-I also managed to stay in contact with the people I met by afterwards meeting them again in person, online via Skype or sending informal messages.
+At that time I was often organising small events, meeting interesting people I found on LinkedIn for a coffee and connecting people I knew because of job or business purposes for them.
+I also managed to stay in contact with the people I met by afterwards meeting them again in person, online via Skype or sending them informal personal messages.
 To me, this all came naturally and easily and I never saw it as a valuable (business) skill.

 Theory and practice

-Some years later, when I was working for the Dutch national government, I heard that a colleague was doing research that involved looking at the benefits of modern networking skills for job seekers.
-He was talking about the theoretical part of what I had been experiencing in practice for years.
-At that time social media had scaled immensely.
+6 Years later, when I was working for the Dutch national government, I heard that a colleague was doing research about modern networking skills for job seekers.
+He was writing the theoretical part of what I had been experiencing in practice for years.
+At that time (2012) social media had scaled immensely.
 Everybody was using it or learning how to use it.
 I started to realize that my gained experience could be of value to others.
 Several times I thought about putting my knowledge on paper, turning it into a training but so far I never did, until… now!
-All that I have learned in the last decade is now finally available and I hope to reach people and organisation, who are looking for ways to attract relevant contacts that have the potential to be converted into real profitable relationships.
+All that I have learned in the last decade is now finally available.
+I hope to reach professionals and businesses, who are looking for ways to become more visible and want to learn how to turn their relevant (new) contacts into real profitable relationships.

-To give you a bit more clarity on what I am talking about, I would like to share some experiences I had.
+To give you a bit more clarity on what I am talking about, I would like to share 10 experiences I had.

 - 22 — PR through organising an event for a voluntary organisation